andreapavoni/cash_cli/README.md

 +----------------+--------------+------------+-------------+---------------+

-# report for may 2020 by categories
+# report for may 2020 by grouped by categories
-target/debug/cash list -m 5 -y 2020
+target/debug/cash report -m 5 -y 2020

 +--------------+--------------+
 | Fundamentals |  -290,00 €   |